ztk37/artisan/README.md

 Usage: artisan <COMMAND>

 Commands:
-  new     Create a new project from a template config  Manage artisans global config home    Manage artisans home directory help    Print this message or the help of the given subcommand(s)
+  init    Initialise artisans home directory new     Create a new project from a template config  Manage artisans global config help    Print this message or the help of the given subcommand(s)

 Options: